 The first goal is to make money on an absolute basis for our clients - we do not invest in a company because it is in a particular benchmark, or our peer group may own it, or because we are trying to reduce tracking error; we invest because we think we will make our clients positive absolute returns.
 The next goal is to manage risk, and there are two key risks we actively manage - business model risk and valuation risk.
 Some businesses are inherently more difficult to manage for various reasons such as cyclicality, seasonality, fickleness of fashion, intense competition, labor intensity, capital intensity, and an outsized impact on the environment and other commons.
 We aim to avoid these businesses altogether.
 We manage valuation risk with a discipline of trimming or eliminating holdings trading at or near our estimate of its intrinsic value and rebalancing capital into holdings with greater margins of safety.
 The final goal is to remain consistent.
 Our goals and our investment process have not changed since the founding of Champlain, but what we own is not always in favor.
 Understanding and accepting this helps the investment team to remain focused on long-term results.
 Consistency over time has helped clients understand periods of strong and weak relative returns.

 Investment Process

 In the Small Cap, Mid Cap, and Strategic Focus strategies, the first step in our process is our sector factors, a set of qualitative judgments that set us apart by focusing our attention on more productive industries while biasing us against the less reliable or more difficult-to-manage companies.
 There are specific factors for each of the five major sectors: in consumer we avoid fashion risk and look for brand loyalty, with a preference for staples; in financials we avoid spread businesses and focus on niche opportunities; in health care we seek to minimize our exposure to government reimbursement risk and invest in technologies that improve outcomes; in industrials we look for innovators and/or problem-solvers and

 avoid capital-intensive business; and in technology we avoid rapid product obsolescence, which leads us to the software industry and away from hardware.
 Companies that clear the sector factors then go through a fundamental analysis of company attributes.
 If a security passes this evaluation, the final phase of the process is the valuation analysis.
 Only once a security has gone through these phases will the idea be formally presented for discussion around potential inclusion in the portfolio.
 If the team decides the security is going to be added to the portfolio, they will also discuss an entry strategy and the position size.

 STARTING UNIVERSE

 Small Cap

 • S&P SmallCap 600

 Mid Cap

 - S&P MidCap 400

 - Champlain Small Cap Strategy

 Strategic Focus

 - Champlain Mid Cap Strategy

 - S&P MidCap 400

+SECTOR FACTORS COMPA

+High Returns

+Quality Earnings

+Capable Management

+Superior Relative Growth

+Stable Business Models

+Low Debt

+Sincere and

+- Consumer

+- Brand LoyaltyLow Fashion Risk

+Financials

+- Niche Focus

+- Avoid Spread Business

+Health Care

+Minimize Exposure to

+Government Payors

+Industrials

+- Problem-Solvers

+- Innovators

+Technology

+Low Obsolescence Risk

-SECTOR FACTORS COMPANY ATTRIBUTES
+COMPANY ATTRIBUTES VALUATION ANALYSIS

+- High Returns

 - Low Debt

 - Quality Earnings

 - Sincere and

-- Capable Management
+Capable Management

 - Superior Relative Growth

 - Stable Business Models

-VALUATION ANALYSIS

 Ultimately, we see three opportunities to realize capital appreciation over time:

 - The stock price rising to a premium to our estimate of Fair Value.

 - The business growing to scale and increasing our estimate of Fair Value at a faster rate than market appreciation.

 - The company being acquired.